Insights

 Malta’s coastline is picturesque with many harbours, bays, creeks, sandy beaches and rocky covers.
 It takes about 2 to 3 hours to get to Malta by air from most European cities.

-Furthermore, as a European Union country, Malta’s requirements on visas fall in line with the EU policy.
+Furthermore, as a European Union country, Malta’s visa requirements fall in line with EU policies.
 Malta also forms part of the Schengen area.
 Daily high-speed catamaran services for passengers, cars and heavy vehicles connect Valletta and Sicily.
 Other ferry services connect Valletta with Italy and North Africa.
 If you're considering Malta for your second citizenship, you'd certainly enjoy the country's strategic location.

 Read on what it's like to live in Malta.